 We recommend the Resin-Ivory™ R grade for most applications and especially in applications where the end grain is not visible.
 The +S grade looks so much like real ivory that few will be able to tell if it is real or not.
-It does fluoresce under a black light so customs will be able to discern it from real ivory once they check it.
+It does fluoresce a vivid purple under a black light so customs will be able to discern it from real ivory once they check it.
 The +S material is ideal for gun grips and three dimensional projects where the end grain is visible.

 This material turns like butter on a lathe and takes a high polish by buffing with white jewelers rouge on cloth or felt wheels/pads.
 One needs only sand with 400 grit wet/dry paper and then take it to a buffing wheel or hold felt to it as it spins in the lathe.
 It also accepts a clear coat finish without any resistance or any proclivity to peeling, etc..Glues to wood with white glue and to other materials with super glue or epoxy.

 This material is also the best imitation ivory we have scrimshawed.
 There is no squishiness when scriming and there is no bleeding of the ink into unwanted areas as seen on other imitation ivories.
 It scrims like ivory!
 It also works like ivory with conventional saws and files.